 Mix the sample thoroughly just before pipetting.

-Move the cover glass into final position so that the circle on the cover glass is centered within the circle of the sampling area (Figures D and E).
+Slide the cover glass into final position so that the circle on the cover glass is centered within the circle of the sampling area (Figures C and D).

 This will eliminate air bubbles from the counting area.

 Isolate and view the CELL-VU® grid.
 This grid is divided into 100 small boxes each 0.1 x 0.1 mm.For undiluted sperm count all motile and non-motile sperm within 10 small boxes of this grid.
 Divide this number by 2.
 This result is the concentration of sperm in millions/ml.
 For specimens with low sperm counts, count all sperm within the entire central square (100 boxes).
 Multiply the count by 50,000 to obtain the total concentration of sperm/ml.

 Count both motile sperm and non-motile sperm within 10 small boxes of the grid.
 Divide total sperm (motile + non-motile) by the total motile count.
 Multiply by 100 to establish the percentage of motile sperm.